 The ovaries of women with PCOS tend to produce more of the hormone called testosterone.
 They also tend to ovulate less frequently than typical ovaries.

 What are the symptoms of PCOS?

-See your doctor if you think you have PCOS.
-The doctor will ask about your symptoms and take your blood pressure.
+Talk to your doctor if you think you have PCOS.
+The doctor will ask about symptoms and take your blood pressure.
 They may arrange a hormone blood test and a pelvic ultrasound scan to exclude other causes of your symptoms.